react-native-camera/react-native-camera/README.md

 #### `aspect`

-Values: `Fit`, `Fill` (default), `Stretch`
+Values: `Camera.constants.Aspect.fit` or `"fit"`, `Camera.constants.Aspect.fill` or `"fill"` (default), `Camera.constants.Aspect.stretch` or `"stretch"`

 The `aspect` property allows you to define how your viewfinder renders the camera's view.
-For instance, if you have a square viewfinder and you want to fill the it entirely, you have two options: `Fill`, where the aspect ratio of the camera's view is preserved by cropping the view or `Stretch`, where the aspect ratio is skewed in order to fit the entire image inside the viewfinder.
-The other option is `Fit`, which ensures the camera's entire view fits inside your viewfinder without altering the aspect ratio.
+For instance, if you have a square viewfinder and you want to fill the it entirely, you have two options: `"fill"`, where the aspect ratio of the camera's view is preserved by cropping the view or `"stretch"`, where the aspect ratio is skewed in order to fit the entire image inside the viewfinder.
+The other option is `"fit"`, which ensures the camera's entire view fits inside your viewfinder without altering the aspect ratio.

+#### `captureMode`

+Values: `Camera.constants.CaptureMode.still` (default)

+The type of capture that will be performed by the camera - either a still image or (hopefully soon, video).

+#### `captureTarget`

+Values: `Camera.constants.CaptureTarget.memory` (default), `Camera.constants.CaptureTarget.disk`

+This property allows you to specify the target output of the captured image data.
+By default the image binary is sent back as a base 64 encoded string.
+The disk output has been shown to improve capture response time, so that is the recommended value.

 #### `type`

-Values: `Front`, `Back` (default)
+Values: `Camera.constants.Camera.front` or `"front"`, `Camera.constants.Camera.back` or `"back"` (default)

 Use the `type` property to specify which camera to use.

 #### `orientation`

-Values: `LandscapeLeft`, `LandscapeRight`, `Portrait` (default), `PortraitUpsideDown`
+Values: `Camera.constants.Orientation.landscapeLeft` or `"landscapeLeft"`, `Camera.constants.Orientation.landscapeRight` or `"landscapeRight"`, `Camera.constants.Orientation.portrait` or `"portrait"` (default), `Camera.constants.Orientation.portraitUpsideDown` or `"portraitUpsideDown"`

 The `orientation` property allows you to specify the current orientation of the phone to ensure the viewfinder is "the right way up."

-TODO: Add support for an `Auto` value to automatically adjust for orientation changes.
+*TODO: Add support for an `Auto` value to automatically adjust for orientation changes.*

 #### `onBarCodeRead`